Phone Free FAQ

 I’m a TV producer and father.
 A few years ago I made my daughter cry when I looked at my phone rather than watch her during a ballet recital.

 When I realised I was picking up the phone automatically I decided I needed to take time to train my mind against this effect.
-I have a busy life, so I use my commute for it.

 Because I have failed to resist the power of the phone many times before (and because why not, life is short) I do it wearing Phone Free Commute high vis.
 The social commitment has worked - I don’t look at my phone at all on the commute.